-Tree limbs & gutters
+Tree Limbs & gutters

-Sprucing up your tree limbs and purging your gutters is essential for both safety and functionality.
+Sprucing up your tree limbs and purging your gutters are essential for both safety and functionality.
 You don’t want to risk a limb breaking from being weighed down by wet leaves and snow, and you definitely don’t want to risk having clogged gutters.
-Clogged gutters can ultimately result in damaged foundation, causing water to pool around the foundation rather than be discharged away from it.
-The cost of repairing foundation is astronomical compared to the cost of hiring a professional to help with your gutters and limbs once or twice a year.
+Clogged gutters can ultimately result in a damaged foundation, causing water to pool around the foundation rather than be discharged away from it.
+The cost of repairing a foundation is astronomical compared to the cost of hiring a professional to help with your gutters and limbs once or twice a year.

-Deck and siding protection
+Deck and Siding Protection